By Jay Maniar

 - To plot candlesticks using Python

-- To understand a candlestick trading strategy using ‘Three Daily Candles’
+- To understand a candlestick pattern trading strategy using ‘Three Daily Candles’

 For data visualization, we generally use ‘matplotlib.pyplot‘ library.
 Matplotlib also provides a small section of special finance plots like candlesticks.
 Such type of plots are found in ‘matplotlib.finance’ sublibrary.